-If you’d like to get involved in this exciting new piece of work, contact Ellis on email@example.com
+If you’d like to get involved in these exciting new pieces of work, contact Ellis on email@example.com

 Members of the Eating Disorder group are attending University Health and Social Care courses and speaking to students to raise awareness of what it’s like to live with an eating disorder.
 The group use their own film, produced a few years ago – ‘Spilling the Beans’.
 They use storytelling techniques and question and answer sessions to engage and inspire the audience.